go-while/nntp-history/README.md

 - We create 16 separate BoltDB databases, each corresponding to one of the 16 possible hexadecimal characters (0-9 and a-f).

-Each of these 16 databases is further divided into buckets using the second character of the hash:
+- Each of these 16 databases is further divided into 256 buckets using the 2nd and 3rd character of the hash.

-- For each database, we create buckets corresponding to the possible values of the second character (0-9 and a-f).

 ## Key Structure